microtrain/bootcamp/06-CSS/README.md

 # Chapter 6: CSS

+In this chapter we will learn the basics of CSS, apply basic styles to a web page, create CSS based layouts, and create an automated build process.

 In this section you will learn the basics of
 * CSS
 * Sass
 * Gulp
 * CSS Based Layouts

+The goal of this section it to provide an understanding CSS, the styling of HTML content and front end workflows.

 [Next: CSS Basics](01-CSSBasics.md)